Piecewise linear structures on topological manifolds: The Product Structure Theorem, or from Bundles to Manifolds

 \begin{remark} \rm Since tangent and normal bundles of smooth manifolds turn out to be vector bundles, one can construct a map

-which is an obvious analog of $\jtop$ (here we assume $M$ to be closed).
+which is an obvious analog of $\jtop$.
 Moreover, the obvious analog of the Product Structure Theorem (as well as of the Classification and Existence Theorems) holds without any dimensional restriction.
 In particular, $k$ is a bijection for every smooth manifold, \cite{HM}.

-It is well known (although difficult to prove) that $\pi_i(PL/O)=0$ for $i \le 6$.
+It is well known (although difficult to prove) that $\pi_i(PL/O)=0$ for $i \leqslant 6$.
 (See \cite[IV.4.27(iv)]{Rud} for the references.)
-Thus, every PL manifold $M$ of dimension $\le 7$ admits a smooth structure, and this structure is unique if $\dim M \le 6$. \end{remark}
+Thus, every PL manifold $M$ of dimension $\leqslant 7$ admits a smooth structure, and this structure is unique if $\dim M \leqslant 6$. \end{remark}